PaddlePaddle/Paddle/doc/design/program.md

 1. Prune the unnecessary computations from the `ProgramDesc`.

 1. Transforms the `ProgramDesc` given the available devices.
-E.g., add data parallelism by spliting the input mini-batches and replicating the OPs onto different GPUs.
+E.g., add data parallelism by splitting the input mini-batches and replicating the OPs onto different GPUs.

 1. Generate `ExecutionPlan` by placing each OP onto available devices, the placement information is written in the `ExecutionPlan`.